PanchenkoAnton/Optimization-of-sales-forecasting-at-a-large-retail/README.md

 ### Curator: Alexander Sukhochev
 ### Student: Anton Panchenko

-Here is the code for the semester practical project in Computer Science Center (Fall-Winter 2018).
+Here is the code for the semester practical project in Computer Science Center (Fall 2018/2019).